ManohisoaVicky/Project3/README.md

 ### Teamwork
 Although we had a few challenges come our way because of teamwork issues, I was still able to learn a lot about working in a team.
 I especially learned a lot through the numerous zoom meetings we held outside of class and the discussions we had.

+### Image Storing
+While deploying our app, I was able to learn a lot about how to store images on a cloud.
+Working with images always seemed daunting and intimidating to me, however, with this project, I feel a lot more comfortable working with images.

 ## Bugs

-### Delete Functionality
+### Delete Image Functionality
-At the moment, the functionality to delete a blog is not working.
-Clicking the delete button does not do anything.
+At the moment, it is possible to delete blogs.
+However, the images will not be deleted on Cloudinary.

 ### Comment Functionality
 It is currently not possible to post comments on a blog.
 Although there is an input for comments, it is not working.